 It’s one of those things that none of us likes to talk about.
 A 30 year life insurance policy locks in lower rates for a longer period of time.
-So if your health declines or happen to get cancer in year 20, you’re covered.
+So if your health declines or you happen to get cancer in year 20, you’re covered.

 If you get a lesser term initially and decide to reapply for a 30-year term later, you have to go through an insurance medical exam all over again.
 Chances are your health has changed – it happens – which means you could be rated.

 This translates into increased premiums or even a denial.